Filing taxes, now a pleasure.

 |

-There may be instances where the taxpayer is unable to re-invest the capital gains in modes as specified in the Act before the filing of return of income or before the expiry of time to invest the gains.
+There may be instances where the taxpayer is unable to re-invest the capital gains in modes as specified in the Act before the filing of return of income.
 To address this, in order to enable the taxpayer to park his funds till they are invested for the prescribed purpose, the concept of Capital Gains Account Scheme (CGAS) was introduced.

-As mentioned above, the time limit available to the depositor for re-investment and avail the exemption, in many cases is longer than the due date to file the return of income.
-In such cases, the taxpayer is given an option of depositing such underutilised capital gains in ‘Capital Gains Account’ introduced under Capital Gains Account Scheme.
+As mentioned above, the time limit available to the depositor for re-investment and avail the exemption, in many cases, is longer than the due date to file the return of income.
+In such cases, the taxpayer is given an option of depositing such underutilised capital gains in the ‘Capital Gains Account’ introduced under the Capital Gains Account Scheme.

 Who Can Deposit in Capital Gains Account Scheme?